jnnksdev/anbox-build-perf/README.md

 As a maintainer and developer I want Anbox build time to be quicker to improve the development workflow and to see results faster.
 This is  especially relevant for rebuilds with small changes.

-This issue will be a report style based work log with a set of experiments and implementations for each topic.
+This repository will be a report style based work log with a set of experiments and implementations for each topic.

 Feedback and suggestions are always welcome.